Whether you’ve been injured or are looking for help with everyday activities, let our occupational therapists help throughout your journey.

 Occupational therapists work with a multitude of patients, ranging from young children to adults.
 Children and adults who suffer with anxiety or children who need to develop muscle control usually benefit the most from occupational therapy.
 Other people who can benefit include anyone looking to improve their cognitive skills, sensory and physical skills.

 Occupational therapy is used to help with daily living tasks such as tying shoes or working on motor skills.
-Therapy can help patients recover from injuries or assist with disabilities that affect everyday life activities.
+Occupational therapy patients can recover from injuries or assist with disabilities that affect everyday life activities.

 Occupational therapy treatment can vary depending on your assessment.
 After you’ve completed your sessions, your therapist can help set you up for success with a follow-up plan and exercises to continue, if needed.